innosat-mats/rac-extrac-payload/README.md

 The `-description` just copies the file into the output directory and renames it to `ABOUT.txt`.

+The `-dregs` option specifies a directory to use for temporary files written when an unfinished multi-packet is found, in order to continue processing it later.

 For more information run `rac --help`

 ## Sending to AWS (avialable from v0.2.0)